Intelinsidecom/LK-Decompilation-ckt72_w_kk/README.md

-# LK-Decompilation-ckt72_w_kk
+# Modded-LK-ckt72_w_kk
- Little kernel decompiliation attempt for Doro Liberto 820 Mini.
+ Little kernel modification attempt for Doro Liberto 820 Mini.

-STATUS: Not booting, i do not know why because i do not have UART debug cable now.
+STATUS: Not booting to android and showing logo but fastboot seems to work, maybe other things work too, needs more testing.

 All of this code is Mediatek Inc. Property.